-- Lemony Snicket places a stone at the edge of the pit where Madame Lulu/Olivia was killed.
+- Stones are places at the edge of several graves.
 It is a Jewish custom to place stones on grave sites.
-After Olaf and Kit die in The End, their graves are marked with a stone each.

 - When tasked with preparing a dish with salmon, Sunny makes smoked salmon and refers to it by its Yiddish name: lox.

 - At the Hotel Denouement, Justice Strauss says, "This day really is different from all other days!"
 This is a reference to the Four Questions of a Passover seder, each of which begin, "Why is this day different from all other days?"

-- Ambiguous Time Period: Just as the series doesn't take place in any specific location, it also takes place in no specific time period.
+- Anachronism Stew: Just as the series takes place in an unusual location, it also takes place in a confusing time period.

 - The fashions are all over the place.
 The Baudelaire children's clothing have a somewhat 80s flair.
 Mr. Poe looks like he's from the 1920s.
 The residents of the Village of Fowl Devotees dress like homesteaders from the mid-late 1800s, while the Volunteers Fighting Disease have outfits and hairstyles that were popular during the 1960s.